skypjack/entt/docs/md/entity.md

 This will ensure in-place deletion for the `position` component without further user intervention.<br/>
 Views and groups adapt accordingly when they detect a storage with a different deletion policy than the default.
-No specific action is required from the user once in-place deletion is enabled.
 In particular:

 * Groups are incompatible with stable storage and will even refuse to compile.
-* Multi type views are completely transparent to storage policies.
+* Multi type and runtime views are completely transparent to storage policies.
 * Single type views for stable storage types offer the same interface of multi type views.
 For example, only `size_hint` is available.